ImageMagick/Usage-Markdown/quantize/index.md

 ### Ordered Dither using Uniform Color Levels {#od_posterize}

-With the release of IM v6.3.0, not only was the threshold maps used by "`-ordered-dither`" changed so as to be read from external files, but the internal operations was enhanced to allow it to use mathematically defined 'posterized' color maps.
+With the release of IM v6.3.0, not only were the threshold maps used by "`-ordered-dither`" changed so as to be read from external files, but the internal operations were enhanced to allow them to use mathematically defined 'posterized' color maps.

 This means you can generate a more deterministic dithering of images than you can achieve with 'error correction dithering'.
 This is especially important for color reductions involving animations as you will not get problems from color differences between frames.

-The posterization levels is passed to the "`-ordered-dither`" argument using a extra comma separated list of numbers appended to the name of the threshold map to use.
+The posterization levels are passed to the "`-ordered-dither`" using an extra, comma separated list of numbers appended to the name of the threshold map to use.
 If no numbers are provided then the operator falls back to the normal 2 color (or posterize level 1) color map.

-For example and argument of '`checks,6`' will use a classic [Web Safe Color Map](#web_safe) (posterized level 6) color map (also defined by the "`netscape:` built-in colormap image).
+For example, an argument of '`checks,6`' will use a classic [Web Safe Color Map](#web_safe) (posterized level 6) color map (also defined by the "`netscape:` built-in colormap image).
-However as the minimal dither map of '`checks`' is used a single extra level of dithering is added between each of the 6 color levels creating 11 pseudo-levels of colors in each channel of the image.
+However, as the minimal dither map of '`checks`' is used a single extra level of dithering is added between each of the 6 color levels creating 11 pseudo-levels of colors in each channel of the image.

-In other words even though only 6 levels of color per channel is being used (producing 6^3 or 216 colors) the single dither pattern between levels increases the dither to and effective 11 levels (producing and effective 11^3 or 1331 colors).
+In other words, even though only 6 levels of color per channel are being used (producing 6^3 or 216 colors) the single dither pattern between levels increases the dither to an effective 11 levels (producing an effective 11^3 or 1331 colors).

 For example, here is a gray scale gradient dithered using 6 grey levels and various threshold maps.
 The first map '`threshold`' is a special non-dithering ordered dither threshold map, showing just the colors used.